DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

 mechanical, and actually quite fragile constituent parts of a computer.
-It is clear then that ‘immateriality’ is an historically constructed and technically created form of experience in relation to the digital, much like the model, floppy disc or CD Roms.
+It is clear then that ‘immateriality’ is an historically constructed and technically created form of experience in relation to the digital, much like the dial-up modem, floppy disc or CD Roms.

 Equally, the early instability of the videoblogging practice begs the question of how to study it.
 Following a long tradition of scholars